GoogleCloudPlatform/community/tutorials/cloud-iot-rtdp/index.md

 ## Generate simulated temperature and coordinates data

-Now you can run an MQTT client that generates simulated data on temperature and coordinates and then submits it to Cloud IoT Core.
+Now you can run an MQTT client that generates simulated data on temperature and coordinates and then submits it to IoT Core.

 1. In Cloud Shell, run an MQTT client to generate simulated data: